MuhtasimTanmoy/notebook/Architecture/Game Server.md

 - Colyseus, which primarily acts as a game object manager

-- There are two
-types of game objects: immutable and mutable.
+- There are two types of game objects
+    - Immutable
+    - Mutable

 We assume that immutable objects (e.g., map geometry, game code, and graphics) are globally replicated (i.e., every node in the system has a copy) since they are updated very infrequently, if at all.
     - Each node has a local object store which is a collection of primaries and replicas, a replica manager that synchronizes primary and secondary replicas, and a object placer which decides where to place and migrate primary replicas

 - Networked games are rapidly evolving from small 4-8 person,  onetime play games to large-scale  games  involving thousands  of  participants and  persistent  game  worlds.
 However, like most Internet applications, current networkedgames are centralized.
 Players send control messages to acentral server and the server sends (relevant) state updates to all active players.
 This design suffers from the well known robustness and scalability problems of single server designs.